johnaohara/async-profiler/README.md

   profiled process (due to low privileges).
   See [Profiling Java in a container](#profiling-java-in-a-container).

+* `--profiler-path` - define path to `libasyncProfiler.so`.
+This is useful for profiling applications running in a namespace (e.g. within a container), from a host machine. `libasyncProfiler.so` can either be mounted into or copied to the running container, and the path to `libasyncProfiler.so`from within the container can be passed to `profiler.sh`.

+  Example: `./profiler.sh --profiler-path /path/to/libasyncProfiler.so 8983`

 * `-v`, `--version` - prints the version of profiler library.
 If PID is specified, gets the version of the library loaded into the given process.